Rayerd/dfl/README.md

 DFL is a Win32 windowing library for the D language.

 ## Recent major features
+- **Registered DFL to DUB.**
+- **Support multiple screens.**
-- **Module "dfl.chart" is now comming.**
+- Module "dfl.chart" is now comming.
    - TableRenderer (with example)
    - LineGraphRenderer (with example)
-  - **TimeChartRenderer (with example)**
+   - TimeChartRenderer (with example)
-- Add simple clock "Dclock" as an example of DFL application.
 - Module "dfl.printing" is now comming.
    - PrintDialog
    - PrintSetupDialog
    - PrintPreviewDialog
-- DUB is available for DFL.
 - Remove dflexe.
 - Remove GTK-based DFL.
 - Remove some bundled libraries such as user32_dfl.lib etc...
 (From now on, use dmd-bundled libraries such as the MinGW platform library and so on.)